 Riding the Himalayas in India has long been on my bucket list.
 In my mind this is a ride all about the journey so I wanted to experience the classic approach.
-To traverse up the Manali to Leh highway on a 1950’s British designed Royal Enfield Bullet – for better or worse.
-Every year I procrastinate not wanting to spend the money to join a tour and not sure about riding it solo.
+To traverse up the Manali to Leh highway on a 1950’s British designed Royal Enfield Bullet and see the grand landscapes unfold, not fly in.
+Every year I procrastinate not wanting to spend the money to join a tour and not sure about riding it solo due to certain issues.

 The other aspect on my mind was medical.
 Whilst I am sure to get Delhi belly at some point I can handle that myself with Imodium tablets.
-Altitude sickness however might be a bigger problem, it is a total unknown for me.
-Neither are insurmountable but the combination of both could be debilitating.
-But above these aspects is the matter of near total lack of medical assistance if I was to injure myself.
-There is no mobile cell phone coverage and a military zone with no satellite phones permitted.
-So no way to call for help which is a moot point since there is no ambulance or doctor to call anyway.
-I back myself every time I ride like any other motorcyclist does but this situation was something I was hesitant about given the conditions.
+Altitude sickness however is common on this ride and it’s unknown if I am susceptible or not.
+Neither are insurmountable but the combination could be debilitating.
+There is no mobile cell phone coverage, no way to call for help which is a moot point since there is no ambulance or doctor to call anyway.

 Now that I have more time but less money I view travel differently and choose to fly short legs in economy and stay overnight in hotels.
-It costs a fraction and a stopover with hotel beats any long haul option in my opinion no matter what class of travel.
+It costs a fraction and a stopover with hotel beats any long haul option no matter what class of travel.

 Delhi airport must have slowest baggage I have experienced as it was after 3.30am before my bag hit the belt so then 4.30 am by time I got to my hotel.
 I had a day just resting and feasting on room service since I love Indian food and the price was so low.
 I was going to go sightseeing but it was 38 degrees outside then a huge storm blew in and it rained well into the evening.